FabriceNeyret/DesmosGallery/README.md

 # DesmosGallery
 An html gallery export button for www.desmos.com using TamperMonkey / GreaseMonkey / etc.
-Creates and opens it in a new browser tab, that you can copy on your web page, email, document, or anything where web content can be copy-pasted.
+Creates and saves an html file to be installed wherever you wish, and opens it as well in a new browser tab ( for verification, save or copy-paste as any web content, or just to let you admire your production at a glance :-) ).

 Example of result: